rdegges/rdegges-blog/articles/2010/python-challenge-thoughts.md

 (__name__ == '__main__' and main()) or print 'Run me!'
 ```

-But, unfortunately, python won’t let you use print (as it doesn’t return
+But, unfortunately, python won't let you use print (as it doesn't return
 anything) in that context.
 So, the way I eventually figured it out was to use
 `sys.stdout.write`, as you can see here: